 - How much does it cost to file a trademark?

-- The cost of filing for a trademark is split up into two types of fees: (i) legal fees (the fees you pay for an attorney’s services), and, (ii) government fees, which are fees paid to the USPTO in order to file your application.
-At Gerben Law Firm, the legal fees for our comprehensive search and filing package is typically $950 (see our flat fee trademark service page for more details).
-The government fee is $275 per class, or general category.
+- The cost of trademark filing is split up into two types of fees: (i) legal fees (the fees you pay for an attorney’s services), and, (ii) government fees, which are fees paid to the USPTO in order to file your application.
+At Gerben Law Firm, we offer a flat fee service for a trademark search and filing (see our flat fee trademark service page for more details).
+The government fee is $350 per class, or general category.
 There are 47 different classes that you can file under and an experienced trademark attorney can help you decide which classes to file under.

 - Why should I hire an attorney to assist with a trademark filing?